 Quality time as a family was most important to me, but we spent almost no time doing anything beyond errands, cleaning, and watching TV.
-My family and love priorities were suffering.
+My family priority was suffering.

 I believed in pursuing goals and passions, but my novel sat untouched for two years and Andy had numerous unfinished board game designs.
 More unhappiness.

 CleShortly after we began working on all of this, we were hit with a big curveball; in five and a half months, I would be losing my job.
 As the primary breadwinner, this was a huge blow.
 Luckily, our budgeting was still relatively on-track and we were able to look ahead by a year to see what the damage would be.

 Immediately, I started looking for a new job.
 After a little while, I realized that this was an excellent time to realign my career with my priorities.
 At the same time, I was trying to hone in a little more on my passions and goals, and determine how I could correct the course that had somehow gone so horribly wrong.
 Part of that course correction is what spurred the creation of this blog.

 Little by little, I’m fine tuning my life to be what I want it to be, and not living on auto-pilot or living the way I think I should be.
 I’m taking the steps and learning new ways to be better in all areas of my life.
 And I couldn’t be happier.

 What are my priorities?

 What defines me is not my career, my possessions, wealth, or status.
-We begin life with simple values-simple requirements for us to be happy and fulfilled: love, family, friends, happiness and the ability to do what we enjoy.
+We begin life with simple values-simple requirements for us to be happy and fulfilled: love, health, family, friends, happiness and the ability to do what we enjoy.